Cray-HPE/docs-csm/operations/iuf/workflows/initial_install.md

    Follow the [Cray System Management Install](../../../install/README.md) instructions

-1. Download product media, etc.
+1. Prepare for the install procedure and download product media

-   Follow the IUF [Prepare for the install or upgrade](preparation.md) instructions
+   1. Follow the IUF [Prepare for the install or upgrade](preparation.md) instructions to set environment variables used during the install process

+   1. Download the desired HPE product media defined by the HPC CSM Software Recipe to `${MEDIA_DIR}`, which was defined in the previous step

 1. Product Delivery